cinnData/DataSci/[DS-06E] Example - Online retail transaction data.md

 * **Monetary value** (M): How much does he/she spend?

 These dimensions can be calculated in different ways, depending on the data available.
-Once the data analist has them as columns in a data set in which every row stands for a customer, they can be used for **segmentation**, for predicting various outcomes, or in other jobs.
+Once the data analyst has them as columns in a data set in which every row stands for a customer, they can be used for **segmentation**, for predicting various outcomes, or in other jobs.

 In the simplest versions, every dimension is coverted to a **categorical scale**.
 For instance, recency might be broken into three categories: customers with purchases within the last 90 days, between 91 and 365 days, and longer than 365 days.
 Such categories may be derived from business rules or by means of data mining techniques.